nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 You'll only need to source the `bash_profile` since we're editing the file right now.
 It's the equivalent of quitting your terminal application and opening it up again, but `source` lets you soldier forward and setup Python.

-## Chapter 2: Install Python && virtualenv
+## Chapter 2: Install Python 2 and virtualenv

-OSX comes with a system version of Python, and for a long time, we used this version.
-However, as Apple continues to update its operating system, system Python has gotten harder and harder to use with modern tools.
+macOS comes with a system version of Python, and for a long time, we used this version.
+However, modifying the system Python is inadvisable; user alterations or installations may cause core macOS components to break, and macOS system updates may cause user projects to break.

 Thus, install the latest stable homebrewed version of Python.
-We get `pip` for free with this installation...yay!!
+Most of our team's projects use Python 2, so we'll install that version instead of Python 3; following from this, we'll use the `python2` and `pip2` commands to invoke those tools in the terminal.

-	brew install python
+	brew install python2

 You may have to update your `PATH` environment variable to tell your system to prefer the version of Python you just installed over the system version.
-The output of `brew install python` should include some text like this:
+The output of `brew install python2` should include some text like this:

 > This formula installs a python2 executable to /usr/local/bin.
 > If you wish to have this formula's python executable in your PATH then add
 > the following to ~/.bash_profile:
->  export PATH="/usr/local/opt/python/libexec/bin:$PATH"
+> `export PATH="/usr/local/opt/python/libexec/bin:$PATH"`

 I updated my path in `~/.bash_profile` so that `/usr/local/opt/python/libexec/bin` was at the beginning of the path list and then made my current shell use the updated path by running `source ~/.bash_profile`.

-**Note**: `pip` like Homebrew, it's sort of an app store but for Python code.
+**Note**: `pip2` is like Homebrew: it's sort of an app store but for [Python code](https://pypi.org/).

 Next, we'll install `virtualenv` and `virtualenvwrapper`.
 These tools help us isolate Python projects into their own little sandboxes, keeping your installed software neat and tidy.

-	pip install virtualenv virtualenvwrapper
+	pip2 install virtualenv virtualenvwrapper

-**Note**: `virtualenv` is the actual environment that you'll be using, while `virtualwrapper` helps you access the environment and its variables from your `PATH`.
+**Note**: `virtualenv` creates the actual environment that you'll be using, while `virtualwrapper` makes the interface to these virtual environments even simpler.

 Edit your `~/.bash_profile` file again,